JaribuBahati/My-new-project/README.md

 This solution is crucial in areas where traditional energy infrastructure is not feasible, providing a sustainable and reliable alternative.

 Images will make your README look nice!
-Once you upload an image to your repository, you can link link to it like this (replace the URL with file path, if you've uploaded an image to Github.)

 ![Waves](https://github.com/JaribuBahati/My-new-project/blob/main/Image.png)

-If you need to resize images, you have to use an HTML tag, like this:
 <img src="https://github.com/JaribuBahati/My-new-project/blob/main/Image.png" width="300">

 This is how you create code examples: